JacquesYL/Quant-Risk-Management/README.md

 * Implement risk management framework for specific issues and specific risk types, Market, Credit, Interest-rate, Liquidity Risk, and Operational Risk.

-The following textbooks may be useful for additional information:

-* Risk Management and Simulation, by Aparna Gupta
-* Commercial Bank Risk Management, by Weidong Tian
-* Options, Futures and Other Derivatives, by John C. Hull
-* Monte Carlo Methods in Financial Engineering, by Paul Glasserman

 The rough outline of the course is as follows: